auth0/docs/articles/universal-login/new-experience-limitations.md

 - The Signup page only lets users enter username / email / password, and does not offer the ability to prompt users to accept terms of service.

-- You cannot specify additional fields for in the signup page.
-Users can only signup with username, email and password.
-If you need to capture additional data, you'll need to do it in your application.
+- You cannot specify additional fields to have the user fill out in the signup page.
+Users can only sign up with username, email and password.
+If you need to capture additional data, you will need to do it after signup, from within your application (such as with [progressive profiling](/users/concepts/overview-progressive-profiling)).

 - In order to be able to use [DUO](/mfa/guides/configure-cisco-duo) as an MFA factor, it needs to be the only factor enabled.
 It will render the same pages as in the Classic Experience.